What is a Cataract?

 When the cataract is removed, your natural lens is removed as well.
 At this time, the surgeon will implant an Intraocular Lens or IOL to replace the lens.
 Before surgery, the surgeon will help you decide which type of IOL is best for you.

 Monofocal IOLs are a traditional form of correction; they will allow you to see clearly up close or at a distance, but not both.
-These are covered by most insurance plans.
-Patients who choose monofocal IOLs will still need to wear glasses.
-Some who choose monofocals decide to have the IOL for one eye set for distance vision, and the other set for near vision, a strategy called “monovision.”
+This is covered by most insurance plans.
+The majority of patients who choose monofocal IOLs correct their vision for distance and need readers post operatively for computer work and reading.
+Another strategy is called “monovision” where one IOL is set for distance vision, and the other eye is set for near vision.
 The brain adapts and synthesizes the information from both eyes to provide vision at intermediate distances.
 Often this reduces the need for reading glasses.
-Individuals considering monovision may try this technique with contact lenses first to see how well they can adapt to monovision
+Monovision is not an option for all patients.
+Please discuss with your surgeon if this option is recommended.